Philmod/golden-friends/README.md

 A Family Feud-style party game built with Next.js and Socket.io.
 Features a TV display, admin panel, and mobile buzzers for players.

+I created this game for the New Year Eve 2025 party, see the questions in src/data/contests.

 ## Endpoints

 - `/` - Home page